Relational Differential Dynamic Logic: Introduction

-In the formal methods community, a traditional classification of techniques consists of \emph{model checking} (that is usually automata-based and automatic), and \emph{deductive verification} (that is based on logic and can be automated or interactive).\footnote{The classification is not definite: there are some works that eagerly aim at integration of (logic- or type system-based) theorem proving and model checking, including~\cite{Kobayashi13}.} The applicability of automated model checking techniques is naturally limited for hybrid systems, since the latter has continuous state spaces and thus the search spaces become uncountable.
-This has led to the active study of \emph{discrete abstraction} of hybrid dynamics, where a principal method is the use of \emph{approximate bisimulations} derived from suitable Lyapunov functions.
-See e.g.~\cite{GirardP11}.
+\myparagraph{Deductive Verification of Hybrid Systems} In the formal methods community, two major classes of techniques are \emph{model checking} (usually automata-based and automatic) and \emph{deductive verification} (based on logic and can be automated or interactive).
+Model checking techniques rely on exhaustive search in state spaces and therefore cannot be applied \emph{per se} to hybrid systems with infinite state spaces.
+This has led to the active study of \emph{discrete abstraction} of hybrid dynamics, see e.g.~\cite{GirardP11}; or of \emph{bounded model checking}, see~\cite{dreach}.

-The deductive approach, in contrast, is not necessarily prohibited for hybrid systems.
-Logical formulas can stand for infinitely many states thanks to their free variables; and formal deduction of those formulas is no less valid even if the semantic domain is the set of reals, for example.

-That said, it is still a hard task to design a deductive system that is actually \emph{useful} in hybrid system verification.
-Such a system should come with concise and intuitive syntax for expressing continuous-time dynamics (i.e.\ differential equations), as well as powerful and versatile reasoning principles for such dynamics.
+In contrast, nothing immediately rules out the use of the deductive approach for hybrid systems.
+Finitely many variables in logical formulas can represent infinitely many states, and proofs in suitably designed logics are valid even when the semantic domain is uncountable.
+That said, designing such a logic, proving the soundness of its rules, and showing that logics is actually \emph{useful} in hybrid system verification is a difficult task.

-Platzer's \emph{differential dynamic logic} $\dL$~\cite{Platzer18} adequately meets these criteria.
+Platzer's \emph{differential dynamic logic} $\dL$~\cite{Platzer18} is a remarkable success in this direction.
 Its syntax is systematic and intuitive, extending the classic formalism of \emph{dynamic logic}~\cite{HarelTK00} with differential equations as programs.
-Its proof rules encapsulate several essential proof principles about differential equations, notable among which are \emph{differential invariant} (DI) for universal properties and \emph{side deduction} for existential properties.
-The logic $\dL$ has served as a general platform that accommodates a variety of techniques, including those which come from real algebraic geometry.
-See e.g.~\cite{PlatzerT18}, where Gr\"{o}nwall's inequality is used to derive the so-called Darboux inequality rule.
-Furthermore, $\dL$ comes with sophisticated tool support: the latest tool $\keymaerax$~\cite{MitschP17} comes with graphical interface for interactive proving and a number of automation heuristics.
+Its proof rules encapsulate several essential proof principles about differential equations, including a \emph{differential invariant} (DI) rule for universal properties and \emph{side deduction} for existential properties.
+The logic $\dL$ has served as a general platform that accommodates a variety of techniques, including those which come from real algebraic geometry~\cite{PlatzerT18}.
+Furthermore, $\dL$ comes with sophisticated tool support: the latest tool \keymaerax~\cite{MitschP17} comes with graphical interface for interactive proving and a number of automation heuristics.